KindaSwiss/gulp-sublime/docs/API.md

 ### sublime.show_error(id, err)

-Shows a status bar error message, an error popup message, and a gutter icon next to the line that caused the error (Any can be turned of in package settings).
+Shows a status bar error message, an error popup message, and a gutter icon next to the line that caused the error.

 ```Javascript
 gulp.task('compile-sass', function (done) {